 No, only surviving spouses (age 55 or older) of persons who were age 65 or older when they died may benefit from the tax ceiling.

 Yes, if the county commissioners court, city council or board of the junior college district authorizes a tax limitation on the homesteads of persons age 65 or older or disabled.
-The taxing unit's governing bodies or voters (by petition and election) may adopt the limitation.
-This local option exemption does not apply to other special districts such as water, hospital, etc.
+The taxing unit governing body or voters (by petition and election) may adopt the limitation.
+This local option does not apply to other special districts such as water, hospital, etc.

 Can the local option ceiling transfer if the owner who is age 65 or older or disabled moves to another home?